 Pursuant to Georgia Law, no child shall be admitted to or attend any MCSD school or facility unless the child shall first have submitted a certificate of immunization (GA form 3231 is available at www.gadoe.org) to the responsible official of the school or facility.
+MCSD may grant a 30-calendar day waiver of the certification requirement for a justified reason.
 This law provides for the following vaccination exemptions: